-Amsterdam has a wealth of interesting museums and here we list the top 10 museums in Amsterdam by visitor numbers.
+Amsterdam has a wealth of diverse museums.
+In this article we list the top 15 museums in Amsterdam by visitor numbers.

-The visitor data (2018 calendar year) has been sourced from the museums themselves, either via press releases or direct contact.
+The visitor data is for the 2019 calendar year and has been sourced from the museums themselves, either via press releases or direct contact.
+Historical data comes from statistics published by the Amsterdam city council.

 The Rijksmuseum is the most important museum in the Netherlands.
 Its rich collection includes paintings from renowned Dutch masters Rembrandt, Johannes Vermeer, Frans Hals and Jan Steen.
 It has some 80 rooms displaying no less than 8,000 works of art and historical objects.

-At well over 2 million annual visitors, it remains the most visited museum in Amsterdam.
+Rijksmuseum has consistently achieved over 2 million annual visitors since 2013 and it remains the most visited museum in Amsterdam.
 It is possible to pre-book your Rijksmuseum tickets online here which avoids the need to queue at the ticket counter.

 The Van Gogh Museum has the world’s largest collection of paintings from infamous Dutch artist Vincent Van Gogh (1853-1890).
 It is very popular with visitors to Amsterdam and the museum has had to impose time-slot restrictions for those wishing to enter.
 You can no longer turn up and buy tickets at-the-door.